griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 find *
 find * | wc -l
 ```

-What if this reference file was not provided for you?
-How would you obtain/create a reference genome fasta file.
-How about the GTF transcripts file from Ensembl?
-How would you create one that contained only transcripts from a specific chromosome?

 **Q2.)** How many exons does the gene SOX4 have?
 How about the longest isoform of PCA3?